ietf-llc/community-engagement-policy-consultation/README.md

 The policy proposes a new mailing list ietf-admin@ietf.org for the discussion of IETF LLC related matters.

 The IETF LLC now seeks community feedback on this proposed policy.
-Please provide feedback by 26 October 2020 00:00 UTC.
-Feedback can be provided by any of the following methods:
+Please provide feedback by 26 October 2020 00:00 UTC using any of the following methods:

 * Raising an issue on this Github repository
 * Direct to the IETF Executive Director at exec-director@ietf.org